-- A joint United States and Canadian radar system , including 11 long-range and 36 short-range radars along Arctic coast of Canada - These are the main part of a "radar buffer zone" 4,800 km long and 320 km wide (from the Alaska border to across Baffin Island to Greenland and down the Labrador Coast) - The bulk of the NWS radars are not at the frontier, but are well within Canadian territory, and thus cannot monitor the air approaches to Canadian territory in the high Arctic - "The Canadian part of the North Warning System is operated and maintained by Pan Arctic Inuit Logistics" (PAIL). - PAIL is wholly owned by the Inuit through organizations linked to the four territories delineated by land claims agreements: Inuvialuit (within the NWT), Nunavut, Nunavik (Northern Quebec), and Nunatsiavut (Northern Labrador).
-The NWS work is done through a joint venture between PAIL and ATCO Structure and Logistics, a manufacturer of modular buildings, remote workforce accommodations, emergency response services, etc. - The Canadian Senate heard testimony from an Inuk Corporate Executive, Charlie Lyall, endorsing the Canadian military presence: "For Inuit, an active military presence in the Arctic is vital and provides strong partnerships for its major projects."
+- A joint United States and Canadian radar system, including 11 long-range and 36 short-range radars along Arctic coast of Canada - These are the main part of a "radar buffer zone" 4,800 km long and 320 km wide (from the Alaska border to across Baffin Island to Greenland and down the Labrador Coast) - The bulk of the NWS radars are not at the frontier, but are well within Canadian territory, and thus cannot monitor the air approaches to Canadian territory in the high Arctic - The Canadian Senate heard testimony from an Inuk Corporate Executive, Charlie Lyall, endorsing the Canadian military presence: "For Inuit, an active military presence in the Arctic is vital and provides strong partnerships for its major projects."
 He told the Senate Committee that Inuit participation in clean-up of old Distant Early Warning (DEW) sites had expanded their capacity for Northern contract work, as well as for undertaking contract negotiations.
 He also spoke about the Inuit role in North Warning System operation and maintenance.
-"DND can continue to play a vital role in the fiscal and corporate development process for Inuit."
+"DND can continue to play a vital role in the fiscal and corporate development process for Inuit." - The Canadian part of the North Warning System was operated and maintained by Pan Arctic Inuit Logistics (PAIL) and and ATCO Structure and Logistics from 2001 2014.
+As of April 2014, Raytheon Canada, an Ottawa-based company, was awarded a 5-year contract to carry out the job. - According to CBC News, "at least a fifth of the salaries paid through the [Raytheon] contract must be for Inuit beneficiaries, and at least three beneficiaries must be full-time supervisors, managers or manager trainees." - Defence Acquisition Guide 2016 lists a preliminary estimate of \$1.5 billion in replacements for the NWS, with a contract being awarded in 2024 and final delivery of the replacements planned for 2026 2036.